Key insights

 DSH payments are calculated based on three factors.
 For FY 2024, those factors are determined as follows:

-- Factor 3 — CMS proposes to use the same methodology as applied in FY 2023, which is using the most recent three years of audited cost reports from FY 2018, FY 2019, and 2020 Worksheet S-10.
+- Factor 3 — CMS uses the same methodology as applied in FY 2023, which is using the most recent three years of audited cost reports from FY 2018, FY 2019, and 2020 Worksheet S-10.

 New technology payments